aimfeld/ZendDiCompiler/README.md

         ),
     ),

-In your Application module we provide the config a shared instance to DiWrapper and create a controller without writing Zend\ServiceManager factory methods for the controller, A, or B:
+This is how you can use DiWrapper in your Application module.
+Here we provide the config as a shared instance to DiWrapper and create a controller _without writing Zend\ServiceManager factory methods for the controller, A, B, or C_:

     namespace Application;